What is a Powder Room? A Complete Guide for Homeowners

 In our collection at Simpolo Tiles and Bathware, you’ll find compact wash basins like Alaska White-Stilo and Summer Navy Blue-Lampo.
 These are designed for small spaces but come with high impact.
 They mount cleanly to walls and pair well with soft LED lighting.

 Also, don’t forget the tiles.
 Wall tiles like our matte-finished neutrals or textured stone options bring depth without making the space feel smaller.
 These finishes don’t just look good; they’re built for easy cleaning and moisture protection.
+For traditional-style homes or compact setups, Squatting Pans are also available, designed for comfort, durability, and easy cleaning.

 Where Should You Place It in the House?